Eschatologue/CM_wiki/docs/character-creation/multiclassing.md

 If a cantrip of yours increases in power at higher levels, the increase is based on your character level, not your level in a particular class.

 #### Spells Slots
-You determine your available :rsc-spell-slot: **Spell Slot**s by adding together all your levels in the bard, cleric, druid, sorcerer, and wizard classes, half your levels (rounded down) in the paladin and ranger classes, and a third of your fighter or rogue levels (rounded down) if you have the Eldritch Knight or the Arcane Trickster feature.
-Use this total to determine your :rsc-spell-slot: **Spell Slot**s by consulting the Multiclass Spellcaster table.
+You determine your available :rsc-spell-slot: **Spell Slots** by adding together all your levels in the bard, cleric, druid, sorcerer, and wizard classes, half your levels (rounded down) in the paladin and ranger classes, and a third of your fighter or rogue levels (rounded down) if you have the Eldritch Knight or the Arcane Trickster feature.
+Use this total to determine your :rsc-spell-slot: **Spell Slots** by consulting the Multiclass Spellcaster table.

-If you have more than one spellcasting class, this table might give you :rsc-spell-slot: **Spell Slot**s of a level that is higher than the spells you know or can prepare.
+If you have more than one spellcasting class, this table might give you :rsc-spell-slot: **Spell Slots** of a level that is higher than the spells you know or can prepare.
 You can use those slots, but only to cast your lower-level spells.
 If a lower-level spell that you cast, like *burning hands*, has an enhanced effect when cast using a higher-level slot, you can use the enhanced effect, even though you don't have any spells of that higher level.

 For example, if you are the aforementioned ranger 4/wizard 3, you count as a 5th-level character when determining your :rsc-spell-slot: **Spell Slot**s: you have four 1st-level slots, three 2nd-level slots, and two 3rd-level slots.
 However, you don't know any 3rd-level spells, nor do you know any 2nd-level ranger spells.
-You can use the :rsc-spell-slot: **Spell Slot**s of those levels to cast the spells you do know—and potentially enhance their effects.
+You can use the :rsc-spell-slot: **Spell Slots** of those levels to cast the spells you do know—and potentially enhance their effects.

 #### Pact Magic

-If you have both the Spellcasting class feature and the Pact Magic class feature from the warlock class, you can use the :rsc-spell-slot: **Spell Slot**s you gain from the Pact Magic feature to cast spells you know or have prepared from classes with the Spellcasting class feature, and you can use the :rsc-spell-slot: **Spell Slot**s you gain from the Spellcasting class feature to cast warlock spells you know.
+If you have both the Spellcasting class feature and the Pact Magic class feature from the warlock class, you can use the :rsc-spell-slot: **Spell Slots** you gain from the Pact Magic feature to cast spells you know or have prepared from classes with the Spellcasting class feature, and you can use the :rsc-spell-slot: **Spell Slots** you gain from the Spellcasting class feature to cast warlock spells you know.

 ##### Multiclass Spellcaster: Spell Slots per Spell Level